Ryan Donk

-Ryan Henk Donk (born 30 March 1986) is a former professional footballer who played as a centre-back.
+Ryan Henk Donk (born 30 March 1986) is a retired footballer who played as a centre-back.
 Born in the Netherlands, he played for the Suriname national team.

 Club career

 RKC and AZ

 Donk impressed in the 2005–06 season at RKC Waalwijk and with an expiring contract, he wanted to make a step up to a higher level.
 AZ first approached him, but other clubs including Ajax, PSV and Barcelona showed serious interest in him.
 Donk chose to go to AZ as a replacement for Joris Mathijsen who had been sold to German club Hamburger SV, thinking it to be the best for his development.
 Initially, AZ intended to loan Donk to Waalwijk, but he stated his intent to stay at the club in an attempt to push into the first team.
 He earned himself a place in the starting lineup and impressed with his performances.

 Loan to West Brom

 On 31 August 2008, Donk signed for West Bromwich Albion for one year on loan.
 He made his debut in a 1–0 win away at Middlesbrough on 28 September 2008.